aspose-tex/Aspose.TeX-Reference-Tutorials/tex/english/net/custom-tex-formats/create-custom-tex-formats/_index.md

 ## Step 4: Ensure Fine Output

-For a polished output appearance, add the following line to the options to enhance terminal output.
+For a polished terminal output, add a blank line after the job finishes.
+This tiny tweak makes the console display cleaner.

 ```csharp
     options.TerminalOut.Writer.WriteLine();